DouglasConnect/edelweiss-data-docs/walkthroughs/create-publish.md

 ### Upload Metadata and Description

-We have successfully infered the schema, at this point we can actually move on to publish the dataset however, we need to add a few more information to make our dataset useful.
+We have successfully inferred the schema; at this point we can move on to publish the dataset.
+To make our dataset more useful though, it is a good idea to to add a few additional pieces of information.
 They are:

-1. Description - Markdown Textual Description to help users understand what the data is about
+1. Description - Markdown textual description to help users understand what the data is about
-2. Metadata - A Json object that contains pieces of structured data that is useful to allow other people find the dataset
+2. Metadata - A Json object that contains pieces of structured metadata that is useful to allow other people to find the dataset.
+To learn more about how metadata can be used effectively, have a look at the [metadata documentation](metadata.md)

 **Code:**
 ```js